ys279/ys279.github.io-src/content/blog/Blog1.md

-Title: Yiping's Blog1
+Title: How to Create a Static Page on Github
 Date: 2020-08-25 20:55
-headline:How to Create a Static Page on Github
+headline:Yiping's Blog1

+This blog mainly talk about how to start a personal website on gitHub pages use pelican.